SMVDGroup/SCORCH/README.md

 Due to MGLTools-1.5.6 conflicts with newer Mac OS versions and M1 chips, SCORCH and SCORCH's SMILES docking and scoring pipeline can only be run on Mac OS systems via [Docker](https://www.docker.com/) which can be installed [here](https://docs.docker.com/get-docker/).
 Docker can also be used to run SCORCH on Linux systems in case of problems with the installation script.

-Once Docker is installed, SCORCH can be setup as follows:
+To set up SCORCH once Docker is installed:

 ```bash
 # download the scorch docker image